baerchen201/shitposting-website/CONTRIBUTING.md

 ## how to contibut

-1. fork repo
+1. make fork
-2. add stuff
+2. do somethign
-3. create pull request
+3. request a pulling
-4. done
+4. horay :}

 ![👍](/bluemoji/yellow/checking-out.png)